 6. Philosophy content knowledge in the areas of ethics, and logic (rhetorical/persuasive techniques rather than formal logic) at the level of Competence.

-Religion with Concentration in Biblical Theology Degree Type Bachelor of Arts
+Religion with Concentration in Biblical Theology

 Division of Arts, Humanities, and Social Sciences: Wiebke Strehl, Ph.D., Dean